 Yesterday I posted a blog talking about the sin of gossip.
-In it, we discussed what gossip is, why we succumb to gossip all too often, how both the gossiper and the one listening to gossip are both in sin, and the different types of gossipers that we are prone to be.
-And by the time we were able to discuss all that, we decided to stop because we were already at 1700 words.
-So, since we talked about the sin of gossip yesterday, we are going to talk about how we can put this sin to death and live in a manner worthy of the Lord today.
+In it, we discussed what gossip is, why we succumb to gossip all too often, how both the gossiper and the one being gossiped to are both in sin, and the different types of gossipers that we are prone to be.
+Since we talked about the sin of gossip yesterday, today we are going to talk about how we can put this sin to death and begin to live in a manner worthy of the Lord.
 A bulk of this information comes from a book called Resisting Gossip (Just to give credit where credit is due).

 Glorifying God in our Listening